Harvey Multifamily Program

 On average, renter households struggle to find affordable options more than homeowners.
 46% of renter households spend 30% or more of their monthly income on housing.
 23% spend 50% or more.
 Three-fifths of children live in rental units.
 So do two-thirds of Houston’s foreign-born population.

 Houston was short on affordable multifamily homes before Hurricane Harvey.
 Now, our need is even more urgent.
-The Harvey Multifamily Program builds and repairs multifamily developments.
-These new and refurbished units will stay affordable to low- and moderate-income residents for at least 20 years.
+The Harvey Multifamily Program will create and rehabilitate multifamily apartment homes.
+These new and refurbished units will stay affordable to low- and moderate-income residents for at least 40 years.